 United States immigration law requires that non-US citizens attending vocational schools in the United States, for any program in excess of 18 hours of instruction, obtain an M1 student visa.
 Further, a vocational school must be approved by U.S. Immigration and Customs Enforcement to accept non-US citizens as students.
-UBI Ashland and UBI Portland both have this approval.
+UBI has this approval.

 After a non-US citizen enrolls for class, UBI will provide the student with a form called the I-20 M-N. This form is essential to the visa process.
 Citizens of Canada and Bermuda are not required to visit a US embassy to obtain a visa: one will be issued at the Port of Entry when the student enters the United States.
 Canadian and Bermudan students must present the I-20 M-N form and the I-901 receipt (see below) to the border agent when entering the US.